expipiplus1/vulkan/generate-new/readme.md

 `VkClearColorValue` and `VkPerformanceCounterResultKHR` the latter have had `Counter` prefixed.

-## TODO Important

-stop everything being dumped in `Core10.Extra`.

 ## TODO

-Better module allocation by grouping segments and having a module for elements unique to that group.

-Make sure optional bitmasks aren't represented with Maybe (they are zeroable)

 non-optional arrays/structs can be allocated at the same time as their parent struct.